 Summer Safety Whistler Olympic Park

 Whistler Olympic Park is an outdoor mountain venue and as such, certain hazards can be expected around the venue.
 Extreme weather and wildlife encounters are examples of the hazards around the facility.
-It is recommended that visitors are dressed appropriately for the changing weather conditions and wearing sturdy footwear.
-Within our opening hours, check in with our Guest Services team at the biathlon range who can help identify hazards and recommend activities around the venue suitable for your group.
+It is recommended that visitors are dressed appropriately for changing weather conditions and wearing sturdy footwear.
+Within our opening hours, check-in with our Guest Services team at the biathlon range who can help identify hazards and recommend activities around the venue suitable for your group.

 CONTACT / EMERGENCY INFORMATION:

 - General information: 604-964-0059 or email us

 - On-site Emergency / Patrol: 778-228-4586 (dial 911 after hours)

 The well-being of our guests, athletes, staff and community is our biggest priority, and we have implemented increased health & safety precautions to help prevent the spread of COVID-19.
 Read more about our new standards and procedures for our venue and our programs here.